IoT Explained

 Founder & CCO

-LinkedInIoT roaming is a cellular connectivity solution used when a SIM card in an IoT device can’t connect to a local network.
-The IoT SIM will connect or “roam” onto another network based on pre-defined roaming agreements.
+Roaming is a cellular connectivity solution used when a SIM card can’t connect to a local network.
+The SIM will connect or “roam” onto another network based on pre-defined roaming agreements.
 Almost every mobile network operator (MNO) has agreements with other providers so that their customers can achieve global coverage.

 IoT roaming has similarities with mobile phone roaming in that it allows IoT devices to connect to a foreign network and access data services.